The Tom and Jerry Comedy Show: Production

 Filmation hired John Kricfalusi in the layout department headed by Franco Cristofani, where he worked on the Droopy episodes.
 Eddie Fitzgerald had recently shown the studio's character designer, Alberto De Mello, some original construction model sheets of cartoon characters from the 1940s and Preston Blair's animation instruction books, much to De Mello's excitement.
 The animators had to draw Alberto De Mello's model sheets, but Kricfalusi refused to do so, using the old model sheets instead.
 Many of the scripts were written by Coslough Johnson and Jack Hanrahan, though additional episodes were written by Charlie Howell, Fitzgerald, and animators Mike Joens, Steve Clark, Tom Minton, Mike O'Connor, Jim Mueller and Wendell Washer.
-Despite the series' low budget, Filmation tried to let animators go wild and add a lot of slapstick.
+Despite the series' low budget, Filmation tried to let animators go wild and add slapstick.
 Kricfalusi and some of the animators wanted to rebel against Filmation's mandates of reusable animation and their strict "on-model" policies (where model sheets had to be traced), as seen in episodes such as "Scared Bear" and "Jerry's Country Cousin".
-Fitzgerald, Minton and many other storyboard artists drew funny and lively storyboards as reference for the animators, developing unscripted sight gags as part of a rivalry with the writing staff.
+Fitzgerald, Minton and many other storyboard artists drew lively storyboards as reference for the animators, developing unscripted sight gags as part of a rivalry with the writing staff.
+Some boards containing characters anticipating before running off-screen had to be redrawn to have hands with spread-out fingers instead of fists, at the insistence of CBS executive Faith Heckman.
 Kricfalusi found layout work easier than creating storyboards, as he could focus more on the characters' poses and expressions.
 He copied poses from Fitzgerald's boards, enlarged them, and added more details to the expressions and poses to break down the actions.
 The other layout artists in the department would come over to see and admire his work.
 After Kricfalusi did the layouts, Lynne Naylor would animate the Droopy episodes.
 At the time Kricfalusi was discovering old cartoons that he had never seen before, and tried to put elements of them into his layouts.
 One scene in an episode that he was doing a layout for had a character doing a fast zip pan from one area to another.
 Kricfalusi had been studying Chuck Jones' The Dover Boys at Pimento University, and saw abstract background pans that propelled the movement along.
 He drew a long panning shot of a normal background, filled with crazy, abstract shapes and floating eyeballs.
 A few days later, the head of the background department, Erv Kaplan, had a fit upon discovering Kricfalusi's eyeball pan and refused to paint it.
 He told Kricfalusi never to put eyeballs or abstract shapes in the backgrounds again.
 One time, Lou Scheimer saw a scene from "Pest in the West" at the Moviola, which was full of "smear frames", animated by Naylor.
 Offended, he threatened to fire Naylor over her use of them, but the head of the animation department went to advocate for her and managed to calm Scheimer down.
 Naylor kept her job, but was more cautious after that episode.